ChengTseLu/ChengTseLu.github.io/README.md

 ### Raspberry Pi Implement
 The mask detection model is trained and uploaded in the mask_detection folder
 Run a simple test using following command (make sure Raspberry Pi camera is installed)

-        cd MaskDetectionTempSensing
+Press Q to exit the code

         python3 TFlite.py

 ## Part 2: Body Temperature Sensing
 [GY-MLX90614-DCI](https://www.digchip.com/datasheets/parts/datasheet/287/MLX90614ESF-DCI-000-SP-pdf.php) has a high precision contactless temperature measurement.
 The sensor can detect object temperature from -70 to +380 C range with a 0.02 C resolution.
+The maximum distance measued can go up to 50 cm.

-Raspberry Pi GPIO Connection
+### Raspberry Pi GPIO Connection
 ![](https://github.com/ChengTseLu/MaskDetectionTempSensing/blob/main/pic/mlx90614.png)

+### Test Code and Instructions
+        adafruit_mlx90614
+library is necessary for running temperature measuring code

+        python3 mlx90614.py

 ## Part 3: Cloud Storage